-If you want to board a cruise in the US right now, and you’re over 12, you’ve got to be vaccinated.
+If you want to board a cruise in the US right now, and you’re at least 12 years old, you’ve got to be vaccinated.
+Note that several cruise lines require those five and older to be vaccinated.
 What exactly does it mean, though, to “be vaccinated”?
 It turns out, the definition varies, and it kept some would-be-cruisers from setting sail, especially Canadians.
 That is, until now.
 Because so many things have changed recently, it's easy to get confused, so let's review vaccine requirements for cruisers.

 Cruise Vaccination Requirements - The Basics

 Since The Bahamas began requiring that all cruisers 12 and older be vaccinated against COVID-19, that’s been the basic requirement that cruise lines have adopted in North America, even, in most cases, when the cruise isn’t stopping in The Bahamas.

 There are still some minor policy variations though, as some lines only allow vaccinated guests, regardless of age.
 This means lines such as Norwegian Cruise Line and Princess Cruises simply aren’t allowing kids, unless they were somehow vaccinated early.